Axway/amplify-central/content/en/docs/integrate_with_central/integrate-with-watchtopics.md

 Learn how to create and configure watch topics in Amplify, as well as the event structure that corresponds to a set of actions.

-## Watch Topic
+## Watch topic

 A watch topic is an API resource that is defined in such a way that a single topic may be used to keep track of changes on other specific API Server resources.
 For example, when a new Credential is created in a given environment any watch topics that are set to track those credential resources will have a new event to handle.

 ### Create a watch topic

-Create a watchtopic using API:
+Create a watch topic using API:

 ```bash
 curl --location 'https://apicentral.axway.com/apis/management/v1alpha1/watchtopics' \